top of page

 Understanding Personal Injury Case Costs

-As a law firm specializing in personal injury cases, you're no stranger to the upfront costs involved.
-These litigation expenses are part and parcel of building a strong case, but they can be substantial:
+As a law firm specializing in personal injury cases, you’re no stranger to the upfront costs involved.
+These litigation expenses, often categorized as advanced client costs, are part and parcel of building a strong case and are typically considered reimbursable expenses that are passed on to clients for reimbursement.
+Examples include direct litigation costs such as filing fees for court documents, medical record retrieval, police reports, expert witness fees, depositions, and trial exhibits:

 Medical record retrieval